Side-by-side comparison of payday loans vs personal loans showing interest rates and repayment terms

 Quick Answer

 Personal loans almost always save you more money than payday loans.
-As of June 2025, personal loan APRs average 12%–36%, while payday loans carry effective APRs of 300%–400%.
+Personal loan APRs average 12%–36%, while payday loans carry effective APRs of 300%–400%.
 For any loan you cannot repay in days, a personal loan is the dramatically cheaper choice.

-When comparing payday loans vs personal loans, the cost difference is not marginal — it is staggering.
+The cost difference between payday loans and personal loans is not marginal.
 According to the Consumer Financial Protection Bureau (CFPB), a typical two-week payday loan charges $15 per $100 borrowed, which translates to an annual percentage rate of nearly 400%.
 Personal loans from banks, credit unions, and online lenders charge a fraction of that.

-With household budgets still under pressure in mid-2025, choosing the wrong loan type can trap borrowers in a debt cycle that takes months — or years — to escape.
+With household budgets under sustained pressure, choosing the wrong loan type can trap borrowers in a debt cycle that takes months or years to escape.

 How Do Payday Loans and Personal Loans Actually Differ?